-- Overall, we rate Fash the Nation Questionable based on Extreme Right Wing Bias, promotion of white nationalist conspiracies and propaganda, as well as poor sourcing of information and views that promote hate.
+- Overall, we rate Dissident Mag Questionable based on Extreme Right Wing Bias, promotion of white nationalist conspiracies and propaganda, as well as poor sourcing of information and views that promote hate.

-Reasoning: Extreme Right, Conspiracy, Propaganda, Poor sourcing, promotion of Hate
+Reasoning: Conspiracy, Propaganda, Poor Sourcing, Lack of Transparency, Hate

-Founded in 2015, Fash the Nation is the website for the white nationalist, neo-nazi, fascist podcast hosted by Jazzhands McFeels and Marcus Halberstram.
+Founded in 2015 as Fash the Nation, Dissident Mag is the website for the white nationalist, neo-nazi, fascist podcast hosted by Jazzhands McFeels and Marcus Halberstram.
 Fash the Nation was banned from SoundCloud in October 2016.
-This podcast is affiliated with the Right Stuff website which is also a white nationalist hate group.
+This podcast is affiliated with the Right Stuff website, which is also a white nationalist hate group.
 The term “Fash” represents fascism and is a play on words mocking the credible program “Face the Nation.”